Piyush11204/CODSOFT_py_03/README.md

 # Python To-Do List App
 # Overview
-This project is a (GUI) To-Do List application implemented in Python.
+This project is a To-Do List application implemented in Python its an (GUI).
 It allows users to manage tasks, add new items, mark items as completed, and remove tasks from the list.

 # Features
 Task Management: Add, view, mark as done, and delete tasks from the list.